TheDimin/ue5-style-guide/README.md

 <a name="3.3.1.1"></a>
 <a name="bp-funcs-naming-verbs"></a>
 #### 3.3.1.1 All Functions Should Be Verbs

-All functions and events perform some form of action, whether its getting info, calculating data, or causing something to explode.
-Therefore, all functions should all start with verbs.
-They should be worded in the present tense whenever possible.
-They should also have some context as to what they are doing.
+* All functions should all start with verbs.
+* They should be worded in the present tense whenever possible.
+* They should also have  context as to what they are doing.

-`OnRep` functions, event handlers, and event dispatchers are an exception to this rule.

 Good examples:
 * `Fire` - Good example if in a Character / Weapon class, as it has context.
 Bad if in a Barrel / Grass / any ambiguous class.
-* `Jump` - Good example if in a Character class, otherwise, needs context.
-* `Explode`
 * `ReceiveMessage`
 * `SortPlayerArray`
-* `GetArmOffset`
-* `GetCoordinates`
-* `UpdateTransforms`
-* `EnableBigHeadMode`
 * `IsEnemy` - ["Is" is a verb.](http://writingexplained.org/is-is-a-verb)

 Bad examples: